zhjiang1103/FinancialManagement/README.md

-# Project Name: CineNova
+# Project Name: Book Management
-CineNova is a user-centric movie companion web application that utilizes openAI to streamline entertainment decisions by providing personalized recommendations, ensuring an effortless and tailored experience for every user's unique purpose of watching movies.
+Book Management provide a platform for you to manage your personal library and discover new books.

 #### Part 1:
 ![book1 Demo](/client/public/images/book1.gif)